 Bangkok based e-commerce Startup WearYouWant has announced a USD 1.5mil Series A round to expand into South-East Asia.
 Unlike other e-commerce solutions WyW is unique in that it positions itself as a fashion community.
-WyW enables local fashion retailers to compete with the online only ecommerce solutions, such as Zalora, by selling their inventory online.
+WyW enables local fashion retailers to compete with the online only e-commerce solutions, such as Zalora, by selling their inventory online.

 WearYouWant collaborates with local fashion brands in a very unique way.
 Labels that join the fashion community can sell their products online through the WyW websites.
-The shops decide which items should be sold online and the WearYouWant team will take care of the remaining tasks, including professional photo-shoot and the actual upload of items to the shop, as well as payments and delivery.
+The shops decide which items should be sold online and the WearYouWant team will take care of the remaining tasks, including professional photo-shoot and the real upload of items to the shop, as well as payments and delivery.
 This creates a high quality shopping environment for the tech-savy fashion shoppers.

 Chalte is quoted in the press release saying “DMP has been very helpful in successfully preparing WearYouWant for this Series A investment.
 We chose OPT due to their corporate vision and indepth online expertise.
 We are also pleased to partner with IMJ Investment Partners as they have a very solid regional network and knowledge about other markets in which we could expand.
-I believe so strongly in our continuing success that I personally have participated in our Round A”.
-Indeed DMP already invested in an earlier round and has been looking to further expand WyW’s operations across the region.
+I believe so strongly in our continuing success that I have participated in our Round A”.
+Indeed DMP already invested in an earlier round and has looked to further expand WyW’s operations across the region.

 At the moment WearYouWant has partnered with 450 brands, featuring more than 120,000 items, in Thailand.
 The investment will work towards becoming the largest aggregator of fashion and cosmetics brands, attracting 1.5 million monthly site visits, and meeting revenue targets of more than USD 6 million during the second half of 2015.